lalbornoz/midipix_build/etc/README.md

 ZIP archive into it, run ``bash.bat``, and then ``/install.sh`` inside the resulting self-contained Midipix installation shell window.

+Make sure to consult the notate bene below:

 > N.B.
 The pathname of the target directory containing ``bash.bat`` and all other distribution files must not contain whitespaces.